davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 In these examples, the application predicts how likely it is that the user is typing each query and presents to the user a list of the top-matching queries, in descending order of weight.
 These weights are determined by historical data, such as box office revenue for movies, frequencies of search queries from other Google users, or the typing history of a cell phone user.
 For the purposes of this assignment, you will have access to a set of all possible queries and associated weights (and these queries and weights will not change).

-For this assignment, you will implement autocomplete by sorting the terms by query string; searching to find all query strings that start with a given prefix; and sorting the matching terms by weight.

 #### Student Objectives
 - Designing an object-oriented project from scratch.